ibrod83/nodejs-web-scraper/readme.md

 {
-    name:'some name',//Like every operation object, you can specify a name, for better clarity in the logs. pagination:{},//Look at the pagination API for more details. getElementList:(elementList)=>{},//Is called each time an element list is created.
+    name:'some name',//Like every operation object, you can specify a name, for better clarity in the logs. pagination:{},//Look at the pagination API for more details. getHtml:(htmlString,pageAddress)=>{}//Get the entire html page, and also the page address.
+Called with each link opened by this OpenLinks object. getElementList:(elementList)=>{},//Is called each time an element list is created.
 In the case of OpenLinks, will happen with each list of anchor tags that it collects.
 Those elements all have Cheerio methods available to them. afterOneLinkScrape:(cleanData)=>{}//Called after every all data was collected from a link, opened by this operation.(if a given page has 10 links, it will be called 10 times, with the child data). beforeOneLinkScrape:(axiosResponse)=>{}//Will be called after a link's html was fetched, but BEFORE the child operations are performed on it(like, collecting some data from it).
 Is passed the axios response object.
 Notice that any modification to this object, might result in an unexpected behavior with the child operations of that page.